Overview

 This course is designed to teach beginner welding skills and is not a substitute for apprenticeship training.
 To work as a welder in Alberta, you must either hold a recognized trade certificate or be a registered apprentice in the trade.

-You must be at least 18 years of age to participate in this course.
+You must be at least 18 years old to register for this course.

 Upon successful completion of this course, you will be able to: